 Heroin Addiction Treatment Programs

 Heroin is a highly addictive substance and is considered one of the most damaging and deadliest drug addictions on Earth.
 A heroin addiction has serious ramifications, including health issues from using the drug itself and those associated with sharing needles.
 It is very hard for people addicted to heroin to give the drug up on their own.
 Inpatient drug rehabilitation facilities generally offer the best chance of success at beating such an addiction.
-If you or someone you care about is struggling with heroin addiction, please call our trained advisors on our toll-free helpline at 1-888-439-3435, and we can help you find an excellent substance abuse treatment facility in your area.
+If you or someone you care about is struggling with heroin addiction, please call our trained advisors on our toll-free helpline at 1-888-439-3435 Who Answers?, and we can help you find an excellent substance abuse treatment facility in your area.

 Signs That You Are Addicted to Heroin